-All the concepts covered in this section are taken from this Quantra course on Natural Language Processing with Python Course.
-You can take a Free Preview of the course by clicking on the green-coloured Free Preview button on the right corner of the screen next to the FAQs tab and learn all these concepts in detail.
-You can also learn the way algorithmic trading uses Python to improve trading processes and create statistical models.
+Besides, if you wish to learn all about training a machine learning model, you can begin with our Quantra course on Natural Language Processing in Trading.
+You can take a Free Preview of the course by clicking on the green-coloured Free Preview button on the right corner of the screen next to the FAQs tab and learn its concepts in detail.

 - What is ChatGPT?

 - How does ChatGPT work?